 And the Mayor and City Council may acquiesce.
 Of note -Spruce had a fairly high rating on the pavement survey in 2013.
 (See graphic at right) Find the entire 2013 pavement/sidewalks study under City Studies.

-The public works director stated that the cost of the 3-block streetscape portion, to include angled public parking, 7-foot wide sidewalks, underground wiring for the new streetlights, irrigation systems for the trees and plantings along 3 blocks of right-of-way, is an additional $195,000.
+The public works director stated that the cost of the 3-block streetscape portion, to include angled public parking, 7-foot wide sidewalks, underground wiring for the new streetlights, irrigation systems for the trees and plantings along 3 blocks of right-of-way, is an additional $190,000.
+All that for less than $200,000?
+(Cost for the fancy streetlights alone is $80,000).
 In an area of commercial service businesses across from the rear of H-E-B.

 How he arrived at that figure by January 7th is unknown, since bids for the project were not due until January 17th.
 And the 4-block Holly St esplanade has already cost $250,000 – with nowhere near the amenities in this project.